myungjoon/SGCNN/README.md

 The trained model will be saved as 'models/best.ckpt'

-You can use your own model by running 'test.py'
+You can use your own model by running [test.py](https://github.com/myungjoon/SGCNN/blob/master/test.py)

 # Pretrained Model

-To use pretrained model for predictions of adsorption energy, you can simply use [pretrained.py](https://github.com/myungjoon/SGCNN/SGCNN_pretrained.py).
-This python file reads test.txt and writes results on test_result.txt
+To use pretrained model for predictions of adsorption energy, you can simply use [pretrained.py](https://github.com/myungjoon/SGCNN/blob/master/pretrained.py).
+This python file reads 'test.txt' and writes results on 'test_result.txt'